What is Adrenal Cancer?

 Majority of the signs and symptoms from adrenal cancer are as a result of excess production of the hormones – estrogen and androgen.
 Symptoms may also be seen as a result of the tumour pressing against the internal organs.

 Some of the clearly seen signs and symptoms of adrenal cancer in children are:

 - Excess pubic, facial and underarm hair growth

 - Early onset of puberty in girls

-Adrenal cancer is women might not exhibit visible signs until the tumor might be pressing against an internal organ.
-Women with tumor causing excessive production of estrogen may experience deepening of voice and facial hair growth.
+Adrenal cancer is women might not exhibit visible signs until the tumour might be pressing against an internal organ.
+Women with tumour causing excessive production of estrogen may experience deepening of voice and facial hair growth.